-For fiscal 2015, \$209.6 million is recommended in the Interdepartmental budget, consisting of \$97.7 million for the constitutionally-mandated Open Space, Farmland, Parks and Historic Preservation programs, 10.0 million for life safety and emergency projects, and \$101.9 million for New Jersey Building Authority debt service.
+The Interdepartmental recommended budget reflects a total of \$209.6 million.
+This is mainly comprised of debt service payments of \$101.9 million for New Jersey Building Authority and \$97.7 million for the constitutionally-mandated Open Space, Farmland, Parks and Historic Preservation programs.
+A total of \$10 million is also earmarked for critical life safety and information technology projects.